Concordium/concordium-scan/README.md

 #### To release a new `frontend` docker container image:

-- Create a PR that bumps the frontend version and updates the frontend `changelog` and merge it e.g. [frontend release](https://github.com/Concordium/concordium-scan/pull/488/files).
+- Create a PR that bumps the frontend version in the `frontend/package.json` file and updates the frontend `changelog` and merge it e.g. [frontend release](https://github.com/Concordium/concordium-scan/pull/488/files).
 - Checkout the main branch locally.
 - Tag the branch e.g.:
 ```